The Evolution of OCPP: Bridging Version 1.5 to 2.0.1 and Beyond in EV Charging

 •Data Model: OCPP 2.0.1 updates the data model to include support for new device types and features.

-•Component models(Example: SetVariablesRequest): OCPP 2.0.1 introduces a flexible component model, which replaces the rigid configuration key structure of 1.6J.
-This helps enable more advanced features such as V2X (Vehicle-to-Everything) and V2G (Vehicle to Grid).
+•Component models: OCPP 2.0.1 introduces a more flexible component model that can be used to describe more complex charging devices and systems.
+This helps enable more advanced features such as V2G (Vehicle to Grid).

 •User Identity and Authorization: OCPP2.0.1 provides improved user identification and authorization mechanisms, supports multiple user authentication methods, and puts forward higher requirements for user data protection.